-Ex-head of Michigan marijuana board charged with bribery
+Ex-head of Michigan marijuana board admits he took bribes

-The former head of a Michigan medical marijuana licensing board has agreed to plead guilty to accepting $110,000 in bribes to influence his decisions when he led the panel over a two-year period, authorities said Thursday.
+The former head of a Michigan medical marijuana licensing board has agreed to plead guilty to accepting $110,000 in bribes when he led the panel over a two-year period, authorities said Thursday.

+Rick Johnson acknowledged in a signed court filing that he acted “corruptly” when he accepted cash and other benefits to help businesses get licenses.

-Charges against Rick Johnson and three other men were announced by U.S. Attorney Mark Totten at a press conference in the capital, Lansing.
+Charges against Johnson and three other men were announced by U.S. Attorney Mark Totten at a press conference near the Capitol in Lansing.

-Johnson was chairman of the marijuana board for two years until spring 2019.
-The Republican also was one of the most powerful lawmakers in the Capitol, serving as House speaker from 2001-04.
+Johnson, 70, was chairman of the marijuana board for two years until spring 2019.
+The Republican years earlier also was a powerful lawmaker, serving as House speaker from 2001 through 2004.

 “Public corruption is a poison to any democracy. … That poison is especially toxic here,” Totten said.
 “The marijuana industry has been likened to a modern-day gold rush, a new frontier where participants can stake their claim and just maybe return big rewards.”